Profile

 📦 Storage

-• Reheat in the oven at 160°C for 15 minutes before serving.
+• To reheat, warm it in the oven at 160°C for around 15 minutes to restore its original texture and aroma.

-• Avoid freezing to preserve the original texture.
+• Avoid freezing the couscous to preserve its delicate texture and the freshness of the ingredients.

 🍷 Pairing